Master of Music in Piano Pedagogy

 *Transcripts

 Copies of official transcripts may be uploaded in the online application for application review only.
-Applicants who receive an offer of admission will be required at that time to submit official final transcripts issued directly from the institution(s) for verification prior to enrollment.
+Applicants who receive an offer of admission will be required to submit official, final transcripts issued directly from the institution(s) for verification prior to enrollment.
 More information is available in the application for admission.

-Step 4: Complete an interview and a performance audition with appropriate piano faculty.
+Step 2: If you pass the pre-screening phase, you will be invited to campus to complete an interview and a performance audition with appropriate piano faculty.
 You will be contacted by the School of Music regarding the results of your pre-screening.
-If you pass the pre-screening, you will be invited to interview with the Piano Pedagogy faculty as well as complete a piano performance audition with the piano faculty.
-Students will be asked to perform two solos from two different historical style periods (Baroque, Classical, Romantic, Impressionist, or 20th/21st Century).
+During the piano audition students will be asked to perform two solos from two different historical style periods (Baroque, Classical, Romantic, Impressionist, or 20th/21st Century).
 Memorization is required.
 Auditions will also include sight reading.
 If you have questions or have not been contacted regarding the results of your pre-screening, please email JCAadmissions@butler.edu.
 For audition repertoire questions, please contact Dr. Kate Boyd at kboyd@butler.edu.

 Total Credit Hours: 30 credit hours